Christian fraternities: Sigma Theta Epsilon

-Sigma Theta Epsilon is the result of the merger of Methodist-affiliated fraternities in 1941: Phi Tau Theta, founded in 1925, and Sigma Epsilon Theta, founded in 1936 at Indiana University.
+Sigma Theta Epsilon was formed in 1941 from the merger of two Methodist-affiliated fraternities: Phi Tau Theta, founded in 1925, and Sigma Epsilon Theta, founded in 1936 at Indiana University.
 The merged fraternity was initially called Delta Sigma Theta, but the name was changed to Sigma Theta Epsilon in 1949 when a national sorority Delta Sigma Theta that was already using the name threatened legal action.

 By the late 1950s, Sigma Theta Epsilon had grown to over twenty chapters.
 However, its numbers began to decline at the end of the 1960s.
 The fraternity became non-denominational in 1968.
 Down to only three chapters by the 1980s, Sigma Theta Epsilon began chartering new chapters again in 1988.
 The fraternity had twelve active chapters during the 2000s, but as of 2016 had only three active chapters.
 It ceased operations in 2022.

 Texas movement

-At the same time that the historic Christian fraternities were beginning to rebound from their declining numbers, other groups of Christian fraternities developed, with the rise of the Evangelical Christian movement in the later 20th century.
-Fifty-five chapters of Christian Greek letter organizations trace their roots to the Texas Movement.
-Beta Upsilon Chi (BYX) began in 1985 on the campus of the University of Texas at Austin as a local Christian fraternity and expanded when students at neighboring Texas schools convinced the founders of BYX to open new chapters.
+At the same time that the historic Christian fraternities were beginning to rebound from their declining numbers, other groups of Christian fraternities developed, with the rise of the Evangelical Christian movement in Texas in the late 20th century.
+Beta Upsilon Chi began in 1985 on the campus of the University of Texas at Austin as a local Christian fraternity and expanded when students at neighboring Texas schools convinced the founders to open new chapters.
 As of 2017, it is the largest Christian fraternity in the United States.

-Beta Upsilon Chi, directly led to the founding of four other Christian Greek letter organizations.
-The second largest Christian fraternity in the United States, Alpha Nu Omega, was founded three years later.
-It was followed by Gamma Phi Delta in 1988, while Kappa Upsilon Chi was founded in 1993 on the campus of Texas Tech University.
-Kappa Upsilon Chi was founded by four men who led Christian college ministries, some of whom graduated and entered into the ministry.
-The Alpha class contained some members formerly of Phi Gamma Delta social fraternity at Texas Tech.
-The fraternity sought to be a social alternative for Christian men.
-While it originally had no intentions of expanding, the fraternity grew rapidly.
-Omega Kappa Psi was established in 1995.
+Beta Upsilon Chi directly led to the founding of four other Christian collegiate fraternities.
+The second largest Christian fraternity in the United States, Alpha Nu Omega, was founded three years later at Morgan State University.
+It was followed by Gamma Phi Delta at the University of Texas at Austin in 1988, while Kappa Upsilon Chi was founded in 1993 on the campus of Texas Tech University.
+Kappa Upsilon Chi was founded by four men who led Christian college ministries and wanted to create an alternative fraternity for Christian men.
+Its first pledge class contained some former members of Phi Gamma Delta social fraternity.
+While its founders originally had no intentions of expanding, the fraternity grew to include seven chapters.